-The content pedagogy component of the Teacher Education Program is designed to help the teacher candidate learn how to teach content to public school students at the age and grade level of the respective licensure area.
-Pedagogy, or methods, helps the candidate learn the foundations of curriculum, instruction, and evaluation as applied to decision-making during the phases of the teaching cycle-planning, implementation, and reflection.
+The content pedagogy component of the Educator Preparation Program is designed to help the teacher candidate learn how to teach content to public school students at the age and grade level of the respective licensure area.
+An understanding of pedagogy and methods helps each candidate learn the foundations of curriculum, instruction, and evaluation as applied to decision-making during the phases of the teaching cycle-planning, teaching, and assessment, with reflection throughout the process.